rajsinghtech/tsdnsreflector/README.md

 - `DNS_RESOLVER`: Custom DNS resolver to use for lookups in the format "host:port" (e.g., "8.8.8.8:53").
 If not specified, the system resolver will be used.
 - `PORT`: Custom port to run the DNS server on (e.g., "5353").
 If not specified, the standard DNS port 53 will be used.
+- `FORCE_4VIA6`: Controls whether A queries for the IPv6 domain return AAAA records (true) or A records (false).
+Default is true.

 All required environment variables must be provided or the application will fail to start.